 NOTES ON TOP PAW AWARDS

-- The GOLD award now consists of passing of the four tests required for CHIC (BAER, CAER, Hips and Patella).
+- The GOLD award now consists of passing of the three tests required for CHIC (CAER, Hips and Patella).
 Passing of CHIC by both parents at the time of breeding is required for listing in the HCA Breeder Referral List.